konecnyjakub/mytester/README.md

 #### Deprecations

 If a test method triggers deprecation, it is reported as a warning for the test method.
 It can be caused by calling function **trigger_error** with level _E_USER_DEPRECATED_ or on PHP 8.4 and later by using anything that is marked with attribute **Deprecated**, e. g. calling a method/function or using a class constant.
+It is possible to check that code in a test method triggers a deprecation with method assertTriggersDeprecation, you can even check for a specific message; in that case it is not reported by My Tester (but still might be by other tools that check your code, e. g.
+PHPStan with deprecation rules).

 #### Setup and clean up